-A replicate is one or more samples/measurements taken in different locations (width or length) or at different times.
+Duplicate samples are collected to evaluate analyst repeatability (precision) in field measurements.
+Sufficient sample water is procured and then mixed in a splitter churn.
+Turbidity, alkalinity, and hardness duplicates simply require repetition of their procedures by aliquoting water from the splitter churn.
+Care should be taken to ensure adequate length) or at different times.
 Replicate samples are designed to estimate the spatial and/or temporal in-stream variation affording assessment of the representativeness of a single grab sample or measurement.
 Spatial replicates are preferred.
 Procure replicate measurements at least 50 m from the original sampling site in an area of similar habitat.
 If within reasonable walking distance an area of similar habitat is unavailable, move upstream or laterally within the same habitat and obtain replicates from an undisturbed area.
 In all cases, care must be taken to ensure replicates are taken from areas of similar habitat.
 Indicate whether the replicate is spatial or temporal (i.e., different locations or same location different time) by selecting the appropriate term on the QA/QC Data Form.